We secured just over 200 tickets for the premiere, but by the time the night unfolded, nearly 240 people filled the room.

 After the screening, Edra Soto and Dan Sullivan took part in a live discussion and audience Q&A surrounding the deeper meaning behind Scala, the construction process, the cultural influence woven throughout the piece, and the sheer complexity of bringing something this ambitious into the world.

+Listening to them speak about the work in front of a packed room made the entire experience feel even larger than the film itself.
 That is what documentary filmmaking can do.
 It gives people a way to see the process, the pressure, the craft, the relationships, and the belief behind something they may only experience as a finished piece.

 As a filmmaker, this project changed me.
 Creating Scala was an opportunity to document a real piece of history as it was unfolding.